HelmiLaakkonen/hw-booking-portal/README.md

 ```bash
 npm run dev
 ```
-This will launch the application on `http://localhost:3000`.
+This will launch the application on `http://localhost:3000` (or similar localhost address).

 Author: Helmi Laakkonen